 Don’t Forget Other SEO Ranking Factors

 Structured data has become more common in recent years.
 According to Statista, over two-thirds of all websites use it.
 If your website is in the minority, you should consider using it today.
-Some of the benefits of using structured data include ranking in rich results, long-tail keyword rankings, higher organic CTRs, longer visit durations, increased trust, more subpage traffic, higher-quality traffic, enhanced AMP listings, chatbot intelligence, and ease of use.
+Some benefits of using structured data include ranking in rich results, long-tail keyword rankings, higher organic CTRs, longer visit durations, increased trust, more subpage traffic, higher-quality traffic, enhanced AMP listings, chatbot intelligence, and ease of use.